dvlpsh/getting-started-with-git/README.md

 # getting-started-with-git

-List of commands that can help you set up a repo and add your files to it.
+List of commands that can help you set up a repo. git1.pdf : Set up a repo and add files to repo. git2.pdf : Delete files from repo.